 COPA was enacted as Title XIV of the Omnibus Appropriations Act for FY 1999 after the courts in Reno v.
 American Civil Liberties Union (1997) struck down the Communications Decency Act (CDA) of 1996, which banned online child pornography.

 President Bill Clinton signed COPA into law in October 1998.
-Narrower than the CDA, COPA targeted the Internet transmission of material harmful to minors distributed for commercial purposes.
+Narrower than the CDA, the Child Online Protection Act targeted the Internet transmission of material harmful to minors distributed for commercial purposes.

 The courts have long accepted that the First Amendment rights of minors are more restricted than those of adults, as happened in Bethel School District No. 403 v.
 Fraser (1986), Hazelwood School District v.
 Kuhlmeier (1988), and Morse v.
 Frederick (2007).